 - The courses must be taken in the order established in the curriculum

 - A student may repeat or withdraw from one (1) 6-credit and one (1) 3-credit course only once during the entirety of the program.

 - Due to the intensive and condensed nature of the on-campus portion of the program, there are no excused absences.
 Failure to attend the entirety of the first session of each course in each trimester will result in the student needing to immediately withdraw from the course and register for it at the next available opportunity.

 - The academic portion of the program must be completed within 150% of the normal length of the curriculum

 - Level II Fieldwork must be completed within one year of the completion of the academic portion of the curriculum

 Program of Study

 Students enter the program with a liberal arts foundation and specified courses in the social sciences and basic sciences.
-A prerequisite course, OT 421 Introduction to Occupational Therapy, will ensure that students have a basic understanding of the profession’s history, philosophy, and domains of concern.
-The prerequisite course OT 431 Overview of Occupational Therapy Practice provides the COTA with a solid foundation in theory, clinical reasoning, and frames of reference to facilitate a successful transition from a technical level of knowledge and skill to professional-level of education.
+An OT-prerequisite course, OT 421 Introduction to Occupational Therapy, will ensure that students have a basic understanding of the profession’s history, philosophy, and domains of concern.
+The related OT-prerequisite course OT 431 Overview of Occupational Therapy Practice provides the COTA with a solid foundation in theory, models of practice, frames of reference, and clinical reasoning, to facilitate a successful transition from a technical level of knowledge and skill to professional-level of education.